 - heart failure to help your heart pump blood more easily – this can help to relieve symptoms such as shortness of breath and swelling of you feet, legs and abdomen (tummy)

 - diabetic kidney disease (diabetic nephropathy) to protect your kidneys and help them to function

 Lisinopril can work very quickly for hypertension (high blood pressure).
 If you have heart failure it may be a few weeks or months before you notice an improvement in your symptoms.
-Once you have started lisinopril you will generally keep taking it for life unless you have a serious side effect.
-In New Zealand lisinopril is available as tablets.

 - Your doctor or pharmacist will tell you the strength that is right for you.
 Your dose of lisinopril will depend on what it is being used for.

 - Your doctor will usually start you on a low dose and increase the dose depending on how you respond.
 This allows your body to get used to the medicine and reduces side effects.

 - Always take your lisinopril exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much lisinopril to take, how often to take it and any special instructions.

 - Check with your pharmacist if your tablets are different to what you expect.